Towards Verified Artificial Intelligence: Background and Illustrative Example

-In this paper, we consider the challenge of Verified AI from a formal methods perspective.
-That is, we review the manner in which formal methods have traditionally been applied, analyze the challenges this approach may face for AI-based systems, and propose techniques to overcome these challenges.
-To begin with, consider the typical formal verification process as shown in Figure~\ref{fig:formal-verif-flow}, which begins with the following three inputs: \begin{mylist} \item A model of the system to be verified, $S$; \item A model of the environment, $E$, and \item The property to be verified, $\Phi$. \end{mylist} The verifier generates as output a YES/NO answer, indicating whether or not $S$ satisfies the property $\Phi$ in environment $E$.
+Consider the typical formal verification process as shown in Figure~\ref{fig:formal-verif-flow}, which begins with the following three inputs: \begin{mylist} \item A model of the system to be verified, $S$; \item A model of the environment, $E$, and \item The property to be verified, $\Phi$. \end{mylist} The verifier generates as output a YES/NO answer, indicating whether or not $S$ satisfies the property $\Phi$ in environment $E$.
 Typically, a NO output is accompanied by a counterexample, also called an error trace, which is an execution of the system that indicates how $\Phi$ is violated.
 Some formal verification tools also include a proof or certificate of correctness with a YES answer.

-In this paper, we use the term ``formal verification'' to apply to any verification technique that uses some aspect of formal methods.
-For instance, we include simulation-based hardware verification methods that, while based on formal specifications (assertions), employ best-effort heuristics to find violations of those specifications.
-(The term ``semi-formal verification'' is sometimes used for such methods.)
-Such simulation-based verification methods have also found practical use in industrial verification of cyber-physical systems, e.g., for automotive systems~\cite{jin-hscc13,fainekos-acc15,yamaguchi-tr16}.
+In this paper, we take a broad view of formal methods: any technique that uses some aspect of formal specification, or verification, or synthesis, is included.
+For instance, we include simulation-based hardware verification methods or model-based testing methods for software since they use formal specifications or models to guide the process of simulation or testing.

-In order to apply formal verification to AI-based systems, at a minimum, one must be able to generate the three inputs $S$, $E$ and $\Phi$ in formalisms for which (ideally) there exist decision procedures to answer the YES/NO question as described above.
-Additionally, these decision procedures must be efficient.
-Meeting these requirements, however, is not straightforward.
-Indeed, in our view, the challenges for Verified AI stem directly from these requirements.
-We outline these challenges in Section~\ref{sec:challenges} below, and describe ideas to address each of these challenges in Section~\ref{sec:principles}.\footnote{The first version of this paper was published in July 2016 in response to the call for white papers for the CMU Exploratory Workshop on Safety and Control for AI held in June 2016.
-This is the second version reflecting the evolution of the authors' understanding of the challenges for Verified AI, along with selected new results.}
+In order to apply formal verification to AI-based systems, at a minimum, one must be able to represent the three inputs $S$, $E$ and $\Phi$ in formalisms for which (ideally) there exist efficient decision procedures to answer the YES/NO question as described above.
+However, as we describe in Sec.~\ref{sec:challenges}, even constructing good representations of the three inputs is not straightforward, let alone dealing with the complexity of the underlying decision problems and associated design issues.